silvenon/vscode-mdx/readme.md

 # MDX for Visual Studio Code

-This extension adds language support for [MDX](https://github.com/mdx-js/mdx).
+Adds language support for [MDX](https://github.com/mdx-js/mdx).

+## Installation

+You can install this extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=silvenon.mdx).

 ## What about `.md` files?